dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 Service Fabric doesn't support running Linux containers in the local development cluster on Windows.
 If the project is already using a Linux container, Visual Studio prompts to switch to Windows containers.

-The Visual Studio Tools for Docker do the following:
+The Visual Studio Tools for Docker do the following tasks:

 * Adds a *&lt;project_name&gt;Application* Service Fabric app project to the solution.
 * Adds a *Dockerfile* and a *.dockerignore* file to the ASP.NET Core project.
 If a *Dockerfile* already exists in the ASP.NET Core project, it's renamed to *Dockerfile.original*.
 A new *Dockerfile*, similar to the following, is created: